CSSSA ANIMATION REQUIRED ASSIGNMENTS – 2022

 Students do not need prior formal training in animation to apply to the Animation Program.

-Applicants must submit a completed application, teacher recommendation forms, and upload ALL of the following REQUIRED ASSIGNMENTS.
-If you fail to include any of the required assignments, your application will be deemed incomplete and disqualified from further review:
+Applicants must submit a completed online application, teacher recommendation forms, and upload the following required assignments.
+If you don’t include the required assignments by the application deadline, your application will be incomplete and won’t be reviewed.

-B. One drawing or painting based on the lyrics of Jefferson Airplane’s: White Rabbit.
-You might consider the emotion, lyrics, pacing and impact of the song.
+B. One drawing or painting based on the lyrics of Twenty One Pilots song, “Stressed Out”.
+You might consider the emotion, lyrics, pacing, and impact of the song.
 Push your imagination to create an original illustration.
-The emphasis of the assignment is originality.
-Don’t draw in somebody else’s style and don’t use other artist’s work as your inspiration.
-Drawings resembling Disney’s Alice in Wonderland will be disqualified.
+The essence of the assignment is to think outside the box.
+Please don’t draw in somebody else’s style and don’t use other artist’s work as your inspiration.
+You can use life references but don’t copy a photograph.

-C. A series of 5 life drawing “Quarantine Sketches” that demonstrates your observational and life drawing skills.
-Note the time and place of each location on your drawings (For Example: Living Room, January 10th).
-Use a variety of techniques, such as pencil, pen, charcoal, marker, color pencil etc. Draw people, animals, objects and the space around you.
+C. A series of 5 life drawing “Cafe Sketches” that demonstrate your observational and life drawing skills.
+Note the time and place of each location on your drawings (For Example: Roots Cafe, January 10th).
+Use a variety of techniques, such as pencil, pen, charcoal, watercolor, marker, color pencil etc. Draw people, animals, plants, objects, and the space around you.

 Please save your assignments with your first initial and last name followed by the appropriate letter for each of the submissions.
 For example, John Smith would save his work as follows:

 D. Upload a video of an animation you have created that demonstrates your understanding of motion.
-Please DO NOT send rotoscoped work.
-If you do it will be ground for disqualification.
+Please DO NOT send rotoscoped work because it won’t be considered.
 Your video should not exceed 2 minutes.

 E. Upload two typed statements of no more than 150 words each addressing the following topics:

-- The CSSSA Animation program requires each student to complete 5 difficult projects in only 4 weeks.
-Give us an example of something you have done before in school or in your life that required you to work very hard and tell us how you did on that task or group of tasks.
+- The CSSSA Animation program requires each student to complete 5 difficult projects in only four weeks.
+Give us an example of something you have done before in school or in your life that required you to work very hard and tell us how you did on that task, or group of tasks.